bucketshop69/bs_vybe/README.md

 - You will receive notifications for new transfers on any wallet you are tracking (excluding spam addresses).
 - Use these commands to manage your tracked wallets efficiently.

-## Token Price Alerts: Multi-Step Command Flows
+## Token Price Alerts

+This bot offers two types of token price alerts:

+1.  **User-Set Target Alerts:** You can set specific price targets for tokens you are interested in.
+2.  **Automatic General Alerts:** The bot monitors a predefined list of globally tracked tokens for significant price movements.

+### User-Set Target Alerts: Multi-Step Commands

-The following commands now use a user-friendly, multi-step interaction flow:
+The following commands allow you to manage your personal price target alerts using a user-friendly, multi-step interaction flow:

-### Track a Token
+#### Track a Token (Optional Subscription)
 - **Command:** `/track_token`
-- **Description:** Initiates the process to track a token for price alerts.
-The bot will prompt you to enter the token symbol or address (e.g., `SOL` or a token address).
+- **Description:** Previously used to track tokens, this command might be repurposed or removed as general alerts are now global. *Note: This command's current functionality might differ from this description based on implementation details.*
 - **Flow:**
   1. User types `/track_token`
   2. Bot prompts: "Please enter the token symbol or address you want to track."
   3. User replies with the symbol/address
   4. Bot confirms and sets up tracking

-### Set a Price Alert
+#### Set a Price Alert
 - **Command:** `/set_alert`
-- **Description:** Initiates the process to set a price target alert for a token.
+- **Description:** Initiates the process to set a specific price target alert for *any* token (not just globally tracked ones).
 The bot will prompt you for the token symbol/address, then for the target price.
 - **Flow:**
   1. User types `/set_alert`
   2. Bot prompts: "Please enter the token symbol or address for your price alert."